madhuperam/100-days-of-code/log.md

 ### Day 5: Oct 19, Monday

 **Today's Progress**: Completed techinal documentation page project and updated in codepen.
 Started the next project which is building portfolio.

+### Day 6: Oct 20, Tuesday

+**Today's Progress**: Completed a small of part of protfolio, searched for others portfolios for ideas.

+**Thoughts** Will completed the portfolio after learning other frontend technologies and JavaScript.